Motivation: Social Media in the Philippines

 - There are definite spikes in activity during certain weeks.
 Some of the most newsworthy events were the Elections in May, the South China Sea dispute in July, President Duterte in May and again in June, and the Marcos Burial in November.

-- Despite what Facebook commenters may say, news pages are largely well distributed in terms of topics, and do not solely focus on particular topics.
-What actually appears on people’s newsfeeds, which is largely dependent on what users interact with, is another story.
+- Despite what Facebook commenters may say, news pages are well distributed in terms of topics, and do not solely focus on particular topics.
+What actually appears on people’s newsfeeds, which is dependent on what users interact with, is another story.

 In the interest of reproducible research, here are the notebooks containing the code, results, and commentary behind the post.
 You may download the resulting code and run it yourself, provided: